Things to Do at The Backs

 What to See & Do

-King's College Chapel from across the river
+King's College Chapel from the Riverbank

-Mathematical Bridge at Queens' College
+The Mathematical Bridge at Queens' College

-Bridge of Sighs
+Bridge of Sighs at St John's

 Practical Information